atbcb/ICTTestingBaseline/_baselines/23MultipleWays.md

 #### Test Instructions
 <ol id="1TI">
     <li id="1TI-1">Check that the page provides two or more ways to locate a Web page within a set of web pages.
 [SC 2.4.5]<br>
-    These may include (but are not limited to) techniques such as:</li>
+    These may include (but are not limited to) techniques such as:
         <ul>
         <li id="1TI-1i">site maps</li>
         <li id="1TI-1ii">site search</li>